BayanGroup/nutch-custom-search/README.md

 ```

 #### Documents

+A document represents one type of resource that you want to extract its content in a particular way.
+Each document can specify which engine should be used for parsing its content.
+Currently there are three engines avaialbe:
+* css: parses the content using jsoup library and is able to answer css selectors expressions
+* xpath: uses the standard JAXP infrastrucutre and is able to answer xpath expressions
+* txt: suitable for line oriented processing of text files.

 Each document may specifiy an outlinks section that tells extractor how outlinks should be extracted from the current content.
 Here are three samples: